The Book on Jack Herer

-Okay, so the book is available on Amazon for, uh, the ebook.
-There’s lots of emperor wears no clothes on Amazon, just to let you all know, but you want to go to the ebook edition and not a previous released edition because those are quite, quite a bit more expensive.
-But the ebook is nine 99 it’s also interactive, which is amazing.
-So as you’re reading the interactive book and you’re, and you’re reading through and you’re finding out who my father was, you can actually click on a hyperlink and it’ll take you to a 58 minute video of who my documentary on who my father was and what, what had happened and what created a lot of what’s happening today.
-And then you know, you can go to other parts of the book that’s talking about the military and click on links that also take you right to videos that were the government’s talking positively about cannabis and how it’s been one of these most remarkable plants for 5,000 years.
+Okay, so the book is available on Amazon for the eBook.
+There’s lots of The Emperor Wears No Clothes on Amazon, just to let you all know, but you want to go to the eBook edition and not a previous released edition because those are quite a bit more expensive.
+But the eBook is $9.99 and it’s also interactive, which is amazing.
+So as you’re reading the interactive book and you’re reading through and you’re finding out who my father was, you can actually click on a hyperlink and it’ll take you to a 58 minute video of a documentary on who my father was and what had happened and what created a lot of what’s happening today.
+And then you can go to other parts of the book that’s talking about the military and click on links that also take you right to videos that were the government talking positively about cannabis and how it’s been one of these most remarkable plants for 5,000 years.
 It’s extraordinary the amount of interaction that you get with this book now because as you’re reading about, you’re also seeing the future, but it’s a great way to experience it.

 Donnell Alexander (32:42):

 And your pot is it online?